Workshops for Youth Professionals

 PS—Yes, we provide certificates of attendance for your continuing education (CEU)!
 Please check with your accrediting agency to make sure they’ll accept it.

-PPS—And if you want to go even further, you can also click here to book a policy audit.
-We will help you implement policies, practices, and training that protect the children in your care from sexual assault.
-This will help you mitigate risk, build an organization that is “off limits” to sexual assault, and do your part in keeping children in your community safe.
+PPS—And if you would like to privately consult on your specific child sexual abuse prevention policies, you can also click here to book a policy audit.
+We will help you implement policies, practices, and training that protect the children in your care from sexual abuse.
+This will help you mitigate risk, build an organization that is “off limits” to sexual abuse, and do your part in keeping children in your community safe.

 I am also available for professional phone consultations, if you just want to discuss a situation you’re dealing with.